 “By tackling daily logistics together, you’re working as a team to keep your home running smoothly, even when one or both of you are having a hectic workweek,” she explains.
 “Never approach it as though one of your jobs is ‘more important’ than the others — rather, focus on ironing out the details and compromise where you can for the good of your relationship.”

-This might mean swapping who picks up children, who calls the vet or who makes the reservations for your next trip or flight.
+This might mean swapping who picks up children, who makes a trip to CVS or calls the pharmacist, or who makes the reservations for your next trip or flight.
 Regardless, splitting up responsibilities and still carving time to connect will battle against miscommunication or resentment.

 The one about their job satisfaction